Targeted Therapy

 What Is Targeted Therapy?

 In addition to chemotherapy and hormone therapy, there are newer, more effective treatments that can attack specific breast cancer cells without harming normal cells.
-Currently, these targeted methods are commonly used in combination with traditional chemotherapy.
+Currently, these biologic targeted methods are commonly used in combination with traditional chemotherapy.
 However, targeted drugs often have less severe side effects than standard chemotherapy drugs.

-How do breast cancer targeted therapies work?
+How do breast cancer biologic targeted therapies work?

-Breast cancer targeted therapy uses drugs that block the growth of breast cancer cells in specific ways.
+Breast cancer biologic targeted therapy uses drugs that block the growth of breast cancer cells in specific ways.
 For example, targeted therapy may block the action of an abnormal protein (such as HER2) that stimulates the growth of breast cancer cells.
 For example, Trastuzumab (Herceptin®) or lapatinib (TYKERB®) may be given to a woman whose lab tests show that her breast tumor has too much HER2.

 Monoclonal Antibodies: Binding Agents For Cancer Cells

-One type of targeted therapy currently being studied is monoclonal antibodies.
+One type of biologic targeted therapy currently being studied is monoclonal antibodies.
 These laboratory-manufactured proteins bind with certain cancers.

 Herceptin: Targeting HER2-Positive Receptors